-I am currently writing a book that I have tentatively titled, Comrades without Borders: Esperanto and Internationalism in Late Imperial and Early Soviet Russia.
+I am currently writing a book that I have tentatively titled Tongues of Fire: Esperanto and Languages of Internationalism in Revolutionary Russia.

 Esperanto is a constructed language that was designed by L. L. Zamenhof (1859-1917), a Jewish eye doctor who was born and raised in the western borderlands of late imperial Russia.
 Launched in 1887 from Warsaw, Esperanto means “one who hopes.”
 It was Zamenhof’s hope that an international auxiliary language would allow the world’s peoples—then frightfully fractured by ethnic, linguistic, religious, and class divisions—a linguistic means through which they could communicate and cooperate internationally.

 What began as an obscure oculist’s quixotic daydream on the periphery of the tsarist empire quickly transformed into a global Esperantist movement.
 In the late nineteenth and early twentieth centuries, Esperanto inspired people throughout the world to learn and to use this international auxiliary language in pursuit of a wide variety of ideological aims.
 My book examines how Esperanto ignited the global imaginations of ordinary people in late imperial Russia and the early Soviet Union in particular.